dfinity/ic-hs/README.md

 -------------------------

-When the `.cabal` file of a Haskell package is changed you need to make sure the corresponding `default.nix` file (stored in `nix/generated/`) is kept in sync with it.
+When the `.cabal` file of a Haskell package is changed you need to make sure the corresponding nix files `nix/generated/` are kept in sync with it.
+These are automatically generate, run

-As mentioned in the `nix/generate.nix` files, these files are automatically generated.
-See `nix/generate.nix` for the command to update them.
+    nix-shell nix/generate.nix

+to update.

 Don't worry if you forget to update the `default.nix` file, the CI job `check-generated` checks if these files are in sync and fails with a diff if